Helambu Trek - 9 Days

 Day 04: Trek from Chisopani to Kutumsang (2446m/8022ft): 7 hours

-After taking our morning breakfast, we head for a journey to Kutumsang.
-Our today's trek starts with a decent crossing meadows and fields.
-Enjoy the magnificent views of the Langtang mountains.
-Thus we arrive at Pathi Bhanjyang and Gul Bhanjyang.
-From Gul Bhanjyang, the trail climbs the ridge to another pass.
-Another downhill trek from the pass takes us to Kutumsang.
+After having our morning breakfast, we start our journey towards Kutumsang.
+Today's trek begins with walking through some nice meadows and fields.
+Along the way, we get to enjoy amazing views of the Langtang mountains.
+We then reach Pathi Bhanjyang and Gul Bhanjyang.
+From Gul Bhanjyang, the trail goes up along a ridge to another pass.
+After that, we walk downhill from the pass to reach Kutumsang.

 Included meals:Breakfast Lunch Dinner